-During the fiscal year, the Authority contributed to the Village of Sugar Mountain \$30,000 for debt service of the golf pro shop and \$61,188 for golf and tennis infrastructure to promote tourism in Sugar Mountain.
+During the fiscal year, the Authority contributed to the Village of Sugar Mountain \$240,765 for golf and tennis infrastructure, \$150,000 for Village infrastructure improvements, \$765 for Village services to promote tourism in Sugar Mountain, and \$90,000 for the TDA coordinator and staffing needs.
 The Authority paid the Village of Sugar Mountain an administrative fee equal to 3 percent of collected occupancy taxes.
-The administrative fee totaled \$11,674 for the year ended June 30, 2020.
+The administrative fee totaled \$26,462 for the year ended June 30, 2023.